KhassTeam/Persian-CAPTCHA/README.md

 ## Run

-Clone the project and run Persian_CAPTCHA.exe (in Windows).
+Clone the project and run Persian_CAPTCHA.exe (on Windows).